skandar123/StudentManagement/README.md

-A simple microservices application that has 2 services a student service and a course service.
-It has an API gateway and all services are registered to the Eureka server.
-Technologies used : Java 11, Spring Boot, Microservices
+It is a microservices application that includes a student service, a course service, and an API gateway, with all services registered with the Eureka server.
+Technologies: Java 11, Spring Boot, Microservices